danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 - To understand a flowchart as a means for communication and planning, and a tool/machine for critical thinking.
 - To understand the concept of algorithms from both the computer science and cultural perspectives.

-**For additional inspiration:**

-- There are numerous examples in this chapter.

 **Tasks (RunMe):**

 Individual:

-* Revisit your previous mini exercises and select the most technically complex one.
+- Revisit your previous mini exercises and select the most technically complex one.
-* Draw a flowchart to represent the program (pay attention to which items you select to present).
+- Draw a flowchart to represent the program (pay attention to which items you select to present).

 Group:

-* Brainstorm two ideas for your final project (see next chapter's MiniX).
+- Brainstorm two ideas for your final project (see next chapter's MiniX).
-* Draw two flowcharts to visualize the project's algorithmic processes.
+- Draw two flowcharts to visualize the project's algorithmic processes.

 **Questions to think about (ReadMe):**